treebeardtech/nbmake-action/README.md

 ```

 6. Outputs (anything saved in the `output` directory) will shortly appear on the admin page at the link given by the CLI

+### Viewing deployments

+From step 6, if the run job is accepted, `treebeard` will create a link to an admin dashboard where a html version of the notebook will be created from the cloud run.
+The current build status, build logs and any output artifacts can be found on this page.

+Example admin view:

 ### Output